Injectable influenza vaccines

 - B/Brisbane/60/2008 -like virus (Victoria-lineage)

-Since last season, two virus strains (AH3N2 and B) have been replaced.
+Since last season, one virus strain (H1N1) has been replaced.
 The vaccine will also protect against the swine influenza.

 Nasal spray vaccination